 Additionally, LJMU includes Blackbullion information when sending out accommodation booking links and the Residential Assistants proactively target those who need more help once students are at the University.

 of the campus have engaged with the platform

 Since LJMU introduced Blackbullion in June 2018, over 2,000 students, 8% of the campus, have engaged with the platform.
 The money advice team are now able to efficiently reach and help all of the students using the tools, structure and literature provided by Blackbullion.

-The next focus for LJMU is ensuring the students have embedded learning and are able to apply their learned lessons from Blackbullion.
+The next focus for LJMU is ensuring the students have embedded their learning and are able to apply what they’ve learned from Blackbullion.

 Historically, we have spent too much time firefighting money issues, resulting in us not having the time to be proactive.